280 dorms in Copenhagen

 Who lives in a dormitory in Copenhagen?

-Most people living in a Copenhagen student residence are students or apprentices.
-Often these are young people between the ages of 18 and 30, and in some places it can be a diverse group of residents, all studying or apprenticing as something different, or perhaps with exchange students.
-In other places, the residence hall is affiliated with a specific faculty or educational institution
+Most people living in a Copenhagen dorm or student residence are students or apprentices.
+Often it is young people between the ages of 18 and 30, and in some places it can be a diverse group of residents, all studying or apprenticing as something different, or perhaps with exchange students.
+In other places, the residence hall is affiliated with a specific faculty or educational institution.